RoboStack/robostack.github.io/docs/GettingStarted.md

         After installation, you may need to restart your terminal for the `pixi` command to be available.

-    !!! warning "Do not source the system ROS environment" When there is an installation available of ROS on the system, in non-conda environments, there will be interference with the environments.
-As the `PYTHONPATH` set in the setup script conflicts with the conda environment.
+    !!! warning "Do not source the system ROS environment" When there is an installation available of ROS on the system, in non-conda environments, there will be interference with the environments as the `PYTHONPATH` set in the setup script conflicts with the conda environment.

     ## Install RoboStack using Pixi